Wenderson-P/gympoint-backend/README.md

     $ cd gympoint-backend
     $ yarn install

-<h3>You must create a .env file and use the .env.example as reference </h3>
+<h3>You must create a .env file!
+Use the .env.example as reference.</h3>

 ## Web Version